 Mixture- grazing in the south is the major land use, closely followed by sugarcane farming in the north.

-The Plane basin has the most sugarcane farming in all of the Mackay-Whitsunday Region.
+The Plane Basin has the most sugarcane farming in all of the Mackay-Whitsunday-Isaac Region.
 There is also a small amount of forestry and conservation.

 Sandy Creek, Plane Creek, Rocky Dam Creek, Cape Creek, Marion Creek, Flaggy Rock Creek and Carmila Creek.